Swiss Society for the Common Good

-The Swiss Charitable Society (SGG) is an institution that promotes an active civil society, social cohesion, and a vibrant democracy in Switzerland.
-Since its foundation in 1810, the SGG has been involved in various social and political areas.
+The Swiss Society for the Common Good (SSCG) (Note: Schweizerische Gemeinnützige Gesellschaft, SGG; Société suisse d'utilité publique, SSUP; Società svizzera di utilità pubblica, SSUP) is an institution that promotes an active civil society, social cohesion, and a vibrant democracy in Switzerland.
+Since its foundation in 1810, the SSCG has been involved in various social and political areas.
 It supports new charitable initiatives, participates in their financing, and accompanies their development.
 It also promotes exchange between actors from civil society, politics, and business.

-The SGG was the most important social and socio-political organisation in Switzerland during the development of the Swiss federal state and its foundation in 1848.
-The SGG was the driving force behind the establishment of numerous social organisations.
+The SSCG was the most important social and socio-political organisation in Switzerland during the development of the Swiss federal state and its foundation in 1848.
+The SSCG was the driving force behind the establishment of numerous social organisations.